 - Self-attested Address proof of the applicant; and

 - Self-attested PAN card of the applicant.

-Ahead of making an application to incorporate and register private limited Company in India, the name for the proposed company need to be reserved.
-The Application for Reservation of Name of Private Limited Company shall be made in Reserve Unique Name or RUN Form.
-The person needs to make an application for the name approval considering the provisions laid down by the Act.
+Ahead of making an application to incorporate and register private limited Company in India, the name for the proposed company needs to be reserved.
+The availability of name can be checked in MCA portal.

 Furthermore, the following general practice is adhered to choose and apply for a company name: